gioelemo/MaxwellFDTD.jl/README.md

 ## Results and conclusions

-TODO: Write some conclusion and to what extent the code can be extended
+In conclusion, the MaxwellFDTD.jl repository provides a comprehensive implementation of a Finite Differences Time Domain (FDTD) solver for Maxwell's equations in the Julia programming language.
+The solver spans across one, two, and three-dimensional domains, showcasing its versatility in handling electromagnetic wave propagation.

+Utilizing the power of parallel computing with the [ParallelStencil.jl](https://github.com/omlins/ParallelStencil.jl) and [ImplicitGlobalGrid.jl](https://github.com/eth-cscs/ImplicitGlobalGrid.jl) packages, the code demonstrates efficient execution on both CPU and GPU architectures.
+The implementation incorporates essential features such as Perfectly Matched Layer (PML) Boundary Conditions to absorb outgoing waves, making it suitable for a wide range of electromagnetic simulations.

+The provided examples illustrate the solver's capabilities, including simulations with various source types, PML parameters, and visualizations in one, two, and three dimensions.
+The provided documentation guides users through the setup, numerical methods, and testing procedures.

-Some possible extensions of the actual scripts could be:
+Some possible extensions of the actual scripts could include:

-1. Varying PML width for each dimension
+1. Varying PML width for each dimension.
-2. Add more complex PML (extensions)
+2. Incorporating more complex PML extensions.
-3. Try other type of Boundary Condition
+3. Exploring alternative types of Boundary Conditions.
-4. Improve the performance of the code (performance optimization and benchmarking)
+4. Enhancing the performance of the code through optimization and benchmarking.
-4. Add nicer visualisations
+5. Introducing aesthetically pleasing visualizations.
-3. Extend the testsets to cover more field updates (and make codecov work)
+6. Expanding the test sets to cover additional field updates and addressing codecov integration.

 ## References